Victoria’s Secret Angel Sara Sampaio Wants You to Know Her Life Isn’t Perfect

 If I could just eat comfort food, I would do it.
 I love pizza.
 I love milkshakes, pasta, bread, cookies—I just love it all.
 Me and my boyfriend love the lobby of the Mercer for brunch.
 I always love getting takeout from Shake Shack.
 Instead of waiting in line, I’ll just Postmates it.
 I also have Seraphina near my house, so I’ll go there a lot.

-Also, one thing I still do whenever I go home and see my family is we always have dinner together and there’s no phone or TV at the table.
+Also, one thing I still do whenever I go home and see my family is we always have dinner together, and there’s no phone or TV at the table.
 Those are moments that I really cherish and appreciate.
 I think that time is really important when you’re actually talking to each other.

 Post-Fashion Week Reset